 Pathogens and Zoonoses

 Pathogens are bacteria that may be harmful to human health, like Listeria Monocytogenes and E.coli O157.
 Zoonoses are infectious diseases of animals that can be transmitted to humans, instigated by the proliferation of certain kinds of microbes.
 Zoonoses are one of the common obstacles thrown into the path of efforts to legalise raw drinking milk, so it is worth exploring.
-It is also worth mentioning that the recent International Milk Genomics Conference 2018 (and other sources) reveal that there are many new testing regimes on the way for dairy, which is exciting.
+It is also worth mentioning that the recent International Milk Genomics Conference 2018 (and other sources) reveal that there are many new testing regimes on the way for dairy, like the Cibus DX inexpensive, rapid 30 minute pathogen tests, which is exciting.

 The global raw milk movement have implemented mitigating strategies and other creative ways to survive despite the existence of zoonotic dangers, see Raw dairies keep farming and show resilience and the 11 categories of the Risk Identification and Risk Reduction Program.
 Raw milk industries overseas are often required to test the entire herd annually for bovine tuberculosis.
 Bovine tuberculosis, caused by Mycobacterium bovis, is a particular problem in the UK where there are some high risk areas.
 The current TB testing regime, however, is highly problematic for some farmers in the UK.
 For example, there is a new TB test that tests the blood of the animals, that is quick and reliable and should be replacing the old, problematic test soon.
 There are exciting new technologies that lie ahead that should be implemented when Australia allows regulated raw milk from cows.
 Tuberculosis and Brucellosis, however, have been eliminated in cattle in Australia many decades ago.
 Ongoing surveillance and biosecurity requirements ensure ongoing management.
 They are a manageable risk.